How To Detox Your Body from Drugs

 Detox Plus specialises in drug and alcohol detox and rehabilitation.
 We only work with reputable CQC registered and regulated detox clinics in England, Wales, Scotland and Northern Ireland.

 Depending on the type of detox clinic you choose will affect the levels support you receive while detoxing.
-Fully residential drug detox clinics offer the highest levels of support available and are therefore considered the safest option.
+Fully residential clinics offer the highest levels of support available and are therefore considered the safest option.

 Drug Detox Admission

-On arriving at a drug detox clinic, you can expect to be welcomed by staff who will show you around the facility, answer any questions you may have and also help you to settle in.
+On arriving at a clinic, you can expect to be welcomed by staff who will show you around the facility, answer any questions you may have and also help you to settle in.

 As you never leave the facility, unless accompanied by staff, the temptation to drink or drug is removed.
 Fully residential drug detox clinics also tend to accept fewer patients at any one time, so there is a higher patient to counsellor ratio and a very high success rate of completing the detox and addiction treatment programme.